XSecurity/XSecurity/README.md

 A security plugin in Xcode with clang analyzer's checkers for iOS application development.
 This plugin aims to reduce the vulnerability made during development by detecting the vulnerability as it is being created.
-You can also follow us on twitter: https://twitter.com/prj_xsecurity for more updates regarding this tool.
+You can also follow us on twitter: https://twitter.com/prj_xsecurity to get notified of the updates of this tool.

-This readme file is mainly for the plugin itself for details about the checkers please see the readme file under checker folder.
+This readme file is mainly for the plugin itself.
+If you want to contribute and build the checkers, it is best to see the designated [readme](https://github.com/XSecurity/XSecurity/tree/master/checker) first **before cloning this repostory**.

 Support Xcode Versions:
-5.1.1, 5.1, 5.0.x 4.6.x
+6.1, 5.1.1, 5.1, 5.0.x 4.6.x

+Support OS X Versions:
+Mavericks (10.9) , Mountain Lion (10.8)

 ##### INSTALLATION
 _____________________________

+- In some cases maybe not be necessary, but to be sure:
-In Xcode select the appropriate Scheme.
+In Xcode select the XSecurity Scheme.
 Go to "Edit Scheme" and set instances of "Build Configuration" to "Release"
-Execute build and it will automatically install the plugin into the correct directory ('~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/').
+- Execute build and it will automatically install the plugin into the correct directory ('~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/').
-Quit Xcode and start it again.
-(Make it sure that Xcode process is fully terminate)
+- Quit Xcode and start it again.
+(Make it sure that the Xcode process is fully terminated)
 This time XSecurity will be loaded, you will most likely find a menu item: XSecurity in the main menu.

 ##### HOW TO UNINSTALL